thnnx/Cricket_Batting_Records/README.md

 - **Visual Studio Code:** My ide for executing my Python scripts.
 - **Power BI (Power Query)** Used for data transformation (power query) and interactive data visualization for deeper Data analysis insights.

-# Data Preparation and Cleanup
+# Data Preparation - Data Cleaning and Tranformation

 This section outlines the steps taken to prepare the data for analysis.